awsdocs/aws-encryption-sdk-docs/doc_source/c-examples.md

 Step 5: Encrypt the string\.
 To encrypt the plaintext string, use the `aws_cryptosdk_session_process` method with the session in encryption mode\.
 When encrypting, the plaintext fields are input fields; the ciphertext fields are output fields\.
 When the processing is complete, the `ciphertext_output` field contains the [encrypted message](concepts.md#message), including the actual ciphertext, encrypted data keys, and the encryption context\.
-You can decrypt this encrypted message by using the AWS Encryption SDK in any supported programming language\.
+You can decrypt this encrypted message by using the AWS Encryption SDK for any supported programming language\.

 ```
 // Gets the length of the plaintext that the session processed